-Our webpage titled The Method presents data to support the "typical violent encounter" . . .
-3 shots - 3 yards - 3 seconds.
+Our webpage titled 3-3-3 presents data to support the "typical violent encounter" . . .
+3 shots - 3 steps - 3 seconds.

 The video below was obtained from the Marion County Sheriff's Office in Ocala, Florida.
 It pretty closely represents the 3-3-3 principle.
-It records the Internet Cafe robbery on July 13, 2012 where a 71 year old patron used a CCW to defend his life and the other patrons.
+It records a Cafe robbery where a 71 year old patron used a CCW to defend his life and the other patrons.
 The crucial details are provided below.
 You may need to PAUSE the video . . . or watch it in full screen mode . . . or view it several times to catch specific actions.

 5 Shots Fired - 3 Steps in Distance - 7 Seconds in Duration

 21:52:37 CCW-man moves to take action